 Genç genc TR Y 1.773 54

-*1 We receive official lists of first and last names from governments and statistical agencies in many countries.
-If we find a name on social media in a country, and it matches a name on an official country list, we mark it as official in our records.
-However, there are some countries where we don't have access to the official name list.
-In those cases, if we find a name on social media that is an official name in another country, we count it but mark it as 'unofficial'.
+*1 Our name database integrates official name lists from different governments and statistical agencies worldwide.
+When a name appears on social media in a country and matches an official list, we mark it as "official."
+If we encounter a name on local social media that's official in another country, we include it but mark it as 'unofficial'.
+This methodology ensures comprehensive coverage while maintaining the highest standards of data integrity.

 Use cases